david-grs/qt_course/README.md

    - rule of thumb: every allocated with new, except "root" widget: no stack, no smart pointer: can cause double-free
    - deleting the parent will delete recursively all children
    - deleting a child will unparent it
- - named: debugging, finding widget (QList<T> findChildren<T>(const QRegExp&))
+ - named: debugging, finding widget (`QList<T> findChildren<T>(const QRegExp&)`)
  - widgets don't need to be stored as class attributes: you create them (link to parent) and connect their signals/slots
  - cannot be copied: name? connections? parent?

 Classic mistakes:
- - QObject declaration should be in a .h file
+ - `QObject` declaration should be in a .h file
- - All QObject should be have Q_OBJECT declared
+ - All QObject should be have `Q_OBJECT` declared
- - Allocate children QObject on the heap with *new*, not on stack or with smart pointer
+ - Allocate children QObject on the heap with new`, not on stack or with smart pointer
- - If multiple inheritance: only one inherited class can inherit from QObject, and it should be the *first one*
+ - If multiple inheritance: only one inherited class can inherit from `QObject`, and it should be the *first one*